Montenegro – the charming Balkan gem that's basically Croatia's cooler, less crowded next-door neighbour.

 Beach Lovers & Sun Worshippers

-• πŸ–οΈ BečiΔ‡i Beach – A 2km long stretch of fine pebble and sand that won the Grand Prix as Europe's most beautiful beach.
-Talk about credentials!
+• πŸ–οΈ BečiΔ‡i Beach – A gorgeous 2km stretch of sand and pebble that won the Grand Prix as Europe's most beautiful beach.
+The calm, shallow waters are brilliant for families, and there are sunbeds and umbrellas for hire.

 • 🌹 Sveti Stefan – One of Montenegro's most famous sites with pink pebble beaches and picture-perfect views of the 15th-century island village